qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/hybrid-cloud-cluster-creation.md

 Please refer to the Kubernetes, ingress controller and cloud provider documention for more details.

-If you expose the database with such a way, you will be able to see this also reflected as an endpoint on the cluster detail page.
+If you expose the database like this, you will be able to see this also reflected as an endpoint on the cluster detail page.
 And will see the Qdrant database dashboard link pointing to it.

 ### Configuring TLS